Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Pipelines.md

 ## Create a workflow

-Choose **New custom pipeline**, or choose a [template](./Policies.md) for a guided setup.
+Choose **New custom pipeline**, or select **Set up** on a [template](./Policies.md) for a guided setup.
+[Ingestion](./Ingestion.md) combines OCR and knowledge-search preparation with input and output selection.
 The full builder lets you select an input, add and configure operations in order, and choose the output.

 ![Pipeline builder with input, operation chain, and settings](/img/processor/pipeline-builder.png)